exeme-project/exeme-lang/docs/contributing/code_of_conduct.rst

 ======================================

 Do not use insults or put-downs.
-It is not acceptable to engage in harassment or other exclusionary behaviour.
+It is not acceptable to engage in harassment or other exclusionary behavior.
 This includes, but is not limited to:

 -  Using or threatening to use violent language.